Looking for low-risk investments that provide a steady stream of income?

 How much is the maximum investment amount?

-The maximum amount per transaction is P500,000 or $10,000.
+For government bonds, the maximum amount per transaction is P500,000 or $10,000.
 For higher amounts, you may divide into multiple online orders instead.
+For corporate bonds, no limit.

 Can I buy bonds anytime?